25 Oct 2012

-Airservices Australia will be conducting essential aviation rescue and fire fighting training involving 18 brand new recruits at its Sydney Airport fire station from today until 16 November.
+Airservices Australia will be conducting aviation rescue and fire fighting training at Sydney Airport until 14 November.

-The three-week training course will see the recruits put through a series of specialised training scenarios to hone their skills in aviation fire fighting and rescue procedures and techniques.
+The training will see a group of 19 trainee fire fighters put through a series of scenarios to hone their skills in the specialist field of aviation fire fighting and rescue procedures.

-Having already completed six weeks of training at Airservices Learning Academy at Melbourne Airport, the recruits will utilise practical training aids available at Airservices Sydney fire station including a mock-up aircraft fuselage and smoke house.
+The group will use practical training aids available at Airservices Sydney fire station including a mock-up aircraft fuselage and smoke house.

 Airservices spokesman Rob Walker said the training would involve the creation of large amounts of flame and smoke as the recruits practise their fire fighting skills.